mgifford/drupal-security/src/server.rst

 the commands listed here assume you are using sudo access and but we have chosen not to explicitly prefix them with sudo.

-Protect your ssh keys by ensuring that your private keys are `password protected and using 2048-bits`_.
-By disabling the use of passwords for ssh user logins a common server vulnerability is simply eliminated.
+Protect your SSH keys by ensuring that your private keys are `password protected and using 2048-bits`_.
+By disabling the use of passwords for SSH user logins a common server vulnerability is simply eliminated.
 When you turn off password logins "`script kiddies`_\ " simply cannot compromise your server with common dictionary or brute force attacks.
 There are explanations on how to